 Foxes are the most frequent cause of problems and can cause damage and often kill or maim large numbers of birds - far more than they are able to consume.
-We propose to use a 1.2 m semi permanent electric fence with netting which will be exactly the same as the one used on site shown to the left.
+We propose to use a 1.2 m semi permanent electric fence with netting.

-4. Vehicle Movements
+4.0 Vehicle Movements

 The proposed free-range egg production unit will once in use need bulk food delivered to the farm by six or eight wheeler HGVs, the usual sized vehicle for agricultural use in this rural area.
 The feed will be delivered 3 times a month and stored in the silos on site.
-Also, the farming business has a provisional contract with a company to supply the free-range eggs, which will collect the eggs in a 7.5 tonne lorry three times a week.
+The farm business has a provisional contract with a company to supply the free-range eggs, which will collect the eggs in a 7.5 tonne lorry three times a week.